projectacrn/acrn-hypervisor/doc/getting-started/rt_industry_ubuntu.rst

 Build and install the ACRN kernel
 =================================

 #.
-Build the Service VM kernel from opensource:
+Build the Service VM kernel from the ACRN repo:

    .. code-block:: none